Carrying a Burden of Guilt

 I visited many UAV Bases in all corners of the country – operated both by Indian Army and Air Force – interacted with the crew operating the UAVs and learnt their needs and the deficiencies they had.
 They suggested many modifications to the existing infrastructure they had and also provided lot of valuable inputs.
 Most of these bases operated UAVs with existing infrastructure the base had and they had very few of the infrastructure as specified by the equipment manufacturer.

 After two months of detailed planning, we came out with an extensive document regarding the layout of the augmented Base, buildings, accommodation for crew, housing for all technical equipment, hangars for UAVs, and so on.
-The entire project cost ran over three Crore.
+The entire project cost ran over ten Crore.

 Project report did raise shackles of the higher Headquarters who wanted me to scale down the project so that the project could be sanctioned by the Army Headquarters.
 With this high-cost project, sanction of Ministry of Defence was needed.
 I refused to budge and held on and advised them to scale it down if they felt so.
 The other option offered was to phase out the entire project, which I again refused and advised the higher Headquarters to do so if they deemed so.